bruffolo/PHYS512/Nbody/README.md

 # N body simulation

-The main nbody code that can be used for large ranges of particle numbers are the programs:
+The main N body code that can be used for large ranges of particle numbers are the programs:
-> Nparticle_periodic.py
+- Nparticle_periodic.py
-> Nparticle_isolated.py
+- Nparticle_isolated.py

 These two programs are for handling the periodic and isolated systems, and are largely similar except for the green's function calculation and handling of out of bounds particles.